Jarhawk/PROJET-GPT/README.md

 la popularité et attribue un classement automatique (Star, Plow Horse, Puzzle ou Dog).

+## UI Guidelines

+This project provides a small design system to keep all screens visually consistent.
+See [DESIGN_SYSTEM.md](./DESIGN_SYSTEM.md) for colour codes, typography details and component examples.
+When adding new pages, reuse the existing button and form classes to match the MamaStock branding.
+Tailwind utility classes such as `bg-mamastock-bg` and `text-mamastock-gold` should be used whenever possible to keep colours consistent.

 ## FAQ

 **Dev server cannot connect to Supabase**